-- Poor health, including mental health or mental illness - Disability, including learning difficulties - Substance misuse and addiction - Domestic violence
+Poor health, including mental health or mental illness, disability, including learning difficulties, substance misuse and addiction, domestic violence

-School staff need to consider both acts of commission (where a parent/carer deliberately neglects the child) and acts of omission (where a parent's failure to act is causing the neglect).
-This is a key consideration with regard to school attendance where parents are not ensuring their child attend school regularly.
+College staff need to consider both acts of commission (where a parent/carer deliberately neglects the child) and acts of omission (where a parent's failure to act is causing the neglect).
+This is a key consideration with regard to college attendance where parents are not ensuring their child attend school regularly.

 Many of the signs of neglect are visible.
-However school staff may not instinctively know how to recognise signs of neglect or know how to respond effectively when they suspect a pupil is being neglected.
-Children spend considerable time in school so staff have opportunities to identify patterns over time and recognise and respond to concerns about their safety and welfare.
+However College staff may not instinctively know how to recognise signs of neglect or know how to respond effectively when they suspect a pupil is being neglected.
+Staff have opportunities to identify patterns over time and recognise and respond to concerns about their safety and welfare.
 All concerns should be recorded and reflected upon, not simply placed in a file.